 According to the U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, employment opportunities for medical assistant jobs are expected to grow 34 percent within the next 10 years.
 This is much faster than the average for all occupations.*

 Of course, employment and job opportunities, as well as Salary and Wages, will also be a result of your own work ethic, professional demeanor, and seasonal or local market conditions.
 But when you finish your course through Everest, you will have an added advantage in your job search.
 Everest graduates are aided by Career Placement staff who work hard to assist them in landing that first medical assistant job out of school.
-And this service is available to graduates for the rest of their careers!

 With the right educational background, medical assistants can become an indispensable part of the health care field.
 Health care professionals, such as physicians, are extremely reliant on medical assistants.
 Other venues that value medical assistant training and skills include clinics, nursing homes, medical supply businesses, home health agencies and insurance companies.